-The Hermiston Police Department utilizes a special revenue fund to account for specific revenues that are restricted to expenditure(s) for particular law enforcement purposes.
-The Christmas Express special revenue fund includes donated monies by persons in this community.
+The Hermiston Police Department (HPD) utilizes a special revenue fund to account for specific revenues that are restricted to expenditure(s) for particular coummuity service projects sponsored by HPD.
+The Christmas Express special revenue fund includes donated monies by the community.